hackclub/putting-the-you-in-cpu/README.md

 ## Part 5: The Translator in Your Computer

 Up until now, every time I've talked about reading and writing memory has been pretty wishy-washy.
-ELF files specify specific memory addresses to load data into, why aren't there problems with different processes trying to use conflicting memory?
+ELF files specify specific memory addresses to load data into, so why aren't there problems with different processes trying to use conflicting memory?
 Why does each process seem to have a different memory environment?

 Also, how exactly did we get here?
 We understand that `execve` is a syscall that *replaces* the current process with a new program, but this doesn't explain how multiple processes can be started.
 It definitely doesn't explain how the very first program runs — what chicken (process) lays (spawns) all the other eggs (other processes)?